Bone Conduction Hearing Devices

 An Oticon Ponto device can be worn on an abutment.
 Surgery for an abutment is possible for patients aged 5 years and older.

-They can also be worn on a non-permanent fitting, using either a softband or a headband.
+They can also be worn on a non-permanent fitting, using either a softband or a metal headband.
 A softband can be worn from infancy, a headband is usually only used for older children and adults.

 For more information about the Oticon Ponto ranges, please see the Oticon Medical website by following this link: